craigmichaelmartin/pure-orm/README.md

 - Have **pure** "business" objects which can represent the data of a table and be the subject of the app's business logic.
   - These objects are pure javascript objects: decoupled from the database, and agnostic to how interfacing is done.
-  - They will be full of business logic methods, and their purity make them easy to test/use.
+  - They will be full of business logic methods, and their purity will allow them to be easy to test/use.
 - Allow the unobstructed writing of normal SQL.
   - I want to write SQL.
-I don't want to re-create the nuances of SQL in an API.
+I don't want to re-create the expressive of SQL as method APIs.
 I woulnd't want to learn that API even if it existed.
 I want to write SQL exactly as I would if in psql.
 Not SQL-ish.
 Not chunked up with special APIs.
 Not using wierd json_build_object functions.
 Just normal SQL.
-- Have the SQL (Data Access) understand pure business objects as inputs, and return them as outputs.
+- Have the Data Access layer where this SQL is written understand pure business objects as inputs, and return them as outputs.
+If I join on a many to many table, I want business objects that are appropriately nested/structured, not flat lists.

 #### Concepts